-All three legislatures provide for a 45 day winddown period expiring on 19 January 2023 for vessels carrying Russian Crude Oil at the time Price Cap scheme commences.
+All three legislatures provided for a 45-day winddown period expiring on 19 January 2023 for vessels carrying Russian Crude Oil at the time Price Cap scheme commences.
 The exact timings at which the winddown period commence and expire differ slightly between the three jurisdictions.

-Under UK law P&I Clubs may only provide cover to a shipowner or charterer that has loaded Russian Crude Oil prior to 12:01 GMT 5 December 2022 where that shipowner and/or charterer has provided the club a Date Attestation, which confirms that the cargo was fully loaded prior to 05:01 GMT 5 December 2022 and will be discharged prior to 05:01 GMT 19 January 2023.
+Under UK law P&I Clubs may only provide cover to a shipowner or charterer that loaded Russian Crude Oil prior to 12:01 GMT 5 December 2022 where that shipowner and / or charterer provided the club a Date Attestation, which confirmed that the cargo was fully loaded prior to 05:01 GMT 5 December 2022 and was discharged prior to 05:01 GMT 19 January 2023.